 In December, I travelled with my partner to Lesotho en route home from a long cross-country road trip.
 The irony of living less than five hours from our landlocked neighbour and never having even visited weighed heavily on my conscience in an attempt to better understand both my relationship to Samuel, and the history of his country.

-Lesotho gained its independence from the British in 1966, twenty-eight years prior to the end of apartheid in South Africa.
+Lesotho gained its independence from the British in 1966, twenty-eight years prior to South Africa.

 We learned about much of this during our trip when we stopped at the Morija Museum and Archives which has been open since 1956 in an attempt to better understand our internal neighbour.
 I studied history until my final year at school but learnt about much of this for the first time.